RobStarek/QOLO_devices/AndorMaranaLinuxViewer/readme.md

 Use it by running `GrabGUI.py`.
 Configuration is written in the self-explanatory `config.toml`.

+This display script can be straightforwardly adopted to other cameras by modifying `GrabThread.py` which interfaces the camera SDK to the GUI module.

 Note that we did not implemented all features, just what we needed.